MScaramuzzi/ipcv_project_step_a/report/report.md

 felis.
 Pellentesque tortor lacus, semper et neque vitae, egestas commodo nisl.
 ::: -->

 ## Step A

-The notebook `step_A.ipynb` contains the runnable pipeline; this report highlights the chosen methodology and implementation details, results and a short conclusion.
-For Step A, all models were correctly recognized.
+This section of the report summarizes the methodology, implementation details, and experimental results obtained when attempting step A, and concludes with brief remarks.
+For Step A, all models were correctly recognized; the runnable pipeline is available in the notebook `step_A.ipynb`.

-### Task introduction

 ### Task overview

 The task A requires to implement a single-instance product detector that localizes cereal boxes in shelf images.
 The task was attempted using SIFT features, computed independently on the RGB channels, FLANN matching with Lowe's ratio test, and homography estimation with RANSAC.

 The processing pipeline is compactly represented in [@fig:diagram].